Mali expels French ambassador as tensions mount | DW | 31.01.2022

 France is also concerned about Mali's alleged use of Russian mercenaries to fight Islamist insurgents.
 France is leading an international contingent fighting the insurgency across several countries in the Sahel region.

-Defense Minister Florence Parly said on Saturday that French troops would not stay in Mali if the price was too high.
+French Defense Minister Florence Parly said Saturday that French troops would not stay in Mali if the price was too high.

-Mali last week asked Denmark to withdraw its troops that were part of an international contingent fighting the insurgency.
+Mali last week asked Denmark to withdraw its troops, part of an international contingent fighting the insurgency.

 France asked Mali to let the Danish troops stay, but a spokesperson for the government told France to keep its "colonial reflexes" to itself.